samarthj5923/terra-cool-smart-cooler/README.md

 # TerraCool Smart Air Cooler – Product Strategy

 > Designed a mid-market smart cooling solution by identifying a gap between low-cost coolers and high-cost air conditioners.
+> Identified a ₹10K–₹15K pricing gap and designed a product to capture a ~1.5M household opportunity.

 ---